Free Quote Pre Pay & SAVE

 Why is tick and mosquito pressure so high in New Jersey?

-New Jersey has humid summers, wooded edges, dense landscaping, deer movement, wetlands, retention basins, and many shaded suburban properties.
+New Jersey has humid summers, wooded edges, dense landscaping, deer movement, wetlands, retention basins, drainage patterns, and many shaded suburban properties.

-These conditions allow mosquitoes to breed and rest while also creating ideal tick habitat along edges and wildlife pathways.
+Those conditions allow mosquitoes to breed and rest while also creating ideal tick habitat along edges and wildlife paths.

 Pressure often builds in waves across the season instead of peaking only once.